flipperdevices/flipperzero-firmware/README.md

 # Flipper_Zero_FMF2USBMIDI

-Convert Flipper Zero Music Player file to USB-MIDI Signal.
+Convert Flipper Zero Music Player file to MIDI Signal and transfer it via USB Port.

 this code was tested in Flipper Zero SDK v50.1 to v54.0